Edith Rimmington (1902 - 1986):

 Exhibited: Dreamers Awake, White Cube Bermondsey, 28 June 2017 – 17 September 2017.

+Museum I and Museum II are exceptional works in Edith Rimmington’s artistic production, in the sense that she never made works exceeding a 50 x 70 cm format.
+The pair were made following an exhibition of regalia that Rimmington saw in London in 1953, the year of the Queen’s Coronation, which gave her the idea of a counter-celebration of monarchy, with subtle ironic undertones.
 The King is represented with a gauntlet – the symbol of power and a challenge of combat (to throw down the gauntlet).
-Yet the King is also shown as a chess piece (alongside the bishop and knight), and reduced to a part in a game beyond his control.
-Lastly, the anachronistic airship may symbolise man’s eternal (but doomed) desire to fly high.
+Yet the king is also shown as a chess piece (alongside the bishop and knight), and reduced to a part in a game beyond his control.
+Lastly, the anachronistic airship - one of the ‘flying machines of those madmen’ from the early days of aviation – may symbolise man’s eternal (but doomed) desire to fly high.